rust-lang/rustc_public/README.md

  relevant links to information about your group.
 -->

-Welcome to the repository for the Stable MIR Librarification Project Group!
-Our goal is to provide a stable API based on the rust compiler mid-level intermediate representation (MIR) that can be used as the foundation for development of tools that want to perform sophisticated analyses and make stronger guarantees about the behavior of Rust programs.
+Welcome to the repository for the Rustc Librarification Project Group!
+Our goal is to provide a SemVer compliant API based on the rust compiler mid-level intermediate representation (MIR) that can be used as the foundation for development of tools that want to perform sophisticated analyses and make stronger guarantees about the behavior of Rust programs.

+To avoid confusion, we have renamed our project and our crates to `rustc_public` to better reflect our goal of providing a public, SemVer compliant interface rather than a completely stable API.

 This is the repository we use to organise and document our work.